SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Leslie's, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 7, 2023 – (NASDAQ: LESL)

 NEW YORK, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Leslie's, Inc.
+22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Leslie's, Inc..

 Shareholders who purchased shares of LESL during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.